waffle-iron/docs-rackspace/style-guide/screenshot-diagram-guidelines.md

 #### Software

 Use (draw.io)[https://www.draw.io/] to create your diagrams.
 Draw.io enables you to create diagrams directly in your web browser of choice.

+Draw.io provides instructions on how to use the tool in the [Draw.io Online User Manual](https://support.draw.io/display/DO/Draw.io+Online+User+Manual).
+These instructions are a good start for getting familiar with using Draw.io.

 #### Icons, stencils, and shapes